PolideaInternal/airflow-breeze-gcp-extension/README.prerequisites.md

 # Prerequisites for Airflow Breeze environment

 * If you are on MacOS you need gnu getopt to get the environment running.
-Typically uou need to run `brew install gnu-getopt` and then follow instructions (you need to link the gnu getopt version to become first on the PATH).
+Typically you need to run `brew install gnu-getopt` and then follow instructions (you need to link the gnu getopt version to become first on the PATH).
+On MacOS you also need md5sum, run `brew install md5sha1sum` to install it.

 * Google Cloud Platform project which is connected to a billing account that you will use to run the GCP services that Airflow will communicate with.
 You need to have the